dojo/docs/dojox/analytics.rst

 * idle - reports idle/activity
 * consoleMessages - reports console.* messages to the server

-Additionally, a `Google Ananlytics <dojox/analytics/Urchin>`_ (Urchin tracker) helper is included in this project, though is unrelated to the Core dojox.analytics project code.
+Additionally, a :ref:`Google Ananlytics <dojox/analytics/Urchin>` (Urchin tracker) helper is included in this project, though is unrelated to the Core dojox.analytics project code.

 =====